edderiofer/riichi_advanced/documentation/WIP_pussers_bones.md

 The wall for Pussers Bones consists of the 1-9 character tiles, 1-9 circle tiles, 1-9 bamboo tiles, the four wind tiles, the three dragon tiles, the four flower tiles, and the four season tiles.

 To win, you must achieve one of the following:
-  - Four sets and a pair (as usual)
+  - Four sets and a pair (as usual) <<TODO: check if these must all be one suit plus honours>>
   - One of each terminal/honor tile, plus one extra (aka Thirteen Orphans, or "Moon")
   - 1~9 of a given suit, plus one of each wind, plus one extra wind (aka "Lizard"; if the extra wind is the player's seat wind, it's a "Big Lizard"; else it's a "Little Lizard").

 and your hand must ALSO score at least 50 points.
-(See the Scoring section below.) <<TODO: figure out what's going on with this condition, since it seems as if every hand should score at least 50 points?>>
+(See the Scoring section below.)

-Note that sequences are not considered to be sets. <<TODO: Confirm this.>>
+Note that sequences are not considered to be sets.

-Concealed and Added Kongs must be declared immediately. <<TODO: Confirm whether Open Kongs must be declared.>>
+Declaring a Kong is mandatory, whether it is a Concealed, Added, or Open Kong.

 When calling a tile for an exposure, the call is "Yes!".
 When declaring a win, the call is "Do Bone!".